danilofeijo/soccerApi/README.md

 Setting up the environmet is quick and simple.
 Simply follow the instructions below

 ## Pre-requeriment
-Ensure that [NodeJs](4) is properly installed.
-(Run `node -v` to verify the current NodeJs version)
+Just ensure that [NodeJs](4) is properly installed.
+A nice approach to do that is running `node -v` on termianal to check the NodeJs version.
+If everything is Ok, the Node version should be displayed (e.g. `v8.11.4`)

 ## Install environment
-Open the terminal command and run...
+Open the termianal and...

-- `git clone https://github.com/danilofeijo/soccerApi.git` - Clone the repository
+- Clone the repository - `git clone https://github.com/danilofeijo/soccerApi.git`
-- `npm install` - Install packages and their dependencies
+- Install packages and their dependencies - `npm install`

 ## Start the server
+Open the termianal and...
-- `node src/index.js` - Start the server
+- Start the server - `node src/index.js`

 So the server must be up and running on: **http://localhost:8081**